TheExGenesis/TheExGeneisis/about.md

 My name is Francisco Carvalho and I'm from Lisbon, Portugal.

-Currently a Computer Science Master's student, working on the alignment problem.
+Currently a Computer Science Master's student, working on the AI alignment problem.